allisonc2lee/recipebook-jekyll/_posts/2018-10-18-baked-bena.markdown

 author: Thomas Vaeth
 ingredients:
 - 1 pound navy bean
-- 1 cup maple syrup
+- 1/2 cup maple syrup
-- 1/2 cup Ketchup
+- 1 tbsp cup Ketchup
 - 1 tsp white viengr
-- 1 tsp mustard powder
+- 1/2 tsp mustard powder
-- 1 yellow onion
+- 1 small yellow onion
 - Bacon (Optional)
 - salt and pepper

-Prepartion time: 1 night or until your bean is fully soaked Cooking timee: 5 hours
+prepartion_time: 1 night or until bean is pulled
+cooking_time: 5 hours

+easier_way:
+  1. Follow the step 1 - 2 below
+  2. Put it in a slow cooker on low heat
+  3. Cook for 8 hours
+  4. Check and stir.
+Add water as needed
+  5. Put your bean in an  oven safe dish with bacon on top or until bacon is cooked

+tips:
+  1. Remove the lid if you find it is still too much liquid after 2 hours
+  2. You can make it a night before, and bake it with bacon on top before your meal

 tags:
+  - Bean
+  - Canadian
+  - Sweet
+  - Winter
+  - Breakfast
+  - Lunch
+  - Dinner
+  - Student
+  - Cheap
-  - Squid
+  - Vegetarians

 ---